 Cognitive Behavioral Therapy (CBT)

 This approach assists individuals in recognizing distorted beliefs surrounding eye contact, personal responsibility, and perceived social threats.
-Through CBT, those with Fear of staring private parts learn to counter destructive thoughts by considering less catastrophic interpretations.
+Through CBT, those with Fear of staring private parts learn to counter destructive thoughts, such as believing that brief eye contact equates to perversion, by scrutinizing evidence and considering less catastrophic interpretations.

 Exposure and Response Prevention (ERP)